 - 7.1.
 The Hertfordshire Infrastructure and Planning Partnership (HIPP) provides a forum to discuss and develop a shared view and agree joint work programmes on infrastructure and strategic planning issues of common concern.
-A key objective is to work co-operatively within Hertfordshire and across the County borders according to the principles of localism and the duty to co-operate. - 7.2.
+A key objective is to work co-operatively within Hertfordshire and across the County borders according to the principles of localism and the duty to co-operate (see Source C for further information). - 7.2.
 The Partnership works with Hertfordshire Local Enterprise Partnership, the Local Transport Body for Hertfordshire, the Local Nature Partnership and other appropriate organisations in areas of shared interest.
 The Partnership is not a formal decision making-body and does not therefore restrict the decision making processes of individual authorities.
 If individual authorities come to a different view from any collective Hertfordshire position they will ensure that all the other authorities are duly notified.
-The HIPP is supported by the Hertfordshire Planning Group (HPG) at the officer level.

-7.3.
-HIPP prepared a County level infrastructure planning document, the 'Hertfordshire Infrastructure and Investment Strategy', which examined the strategic infrastructure that would be required to accommodate growth in the County.
+The HIPP is supported by the Hertfordshire Planning Group (HPG) at the officer level. - 7.3.
+HIPP prepared a County level infrastructure planning document, the 'Hertfordshire Infrastructure and Investment Strategy', which examined the strategic infrastructure that would be required to accommodate growth in the County3.
 This is an important reference source for the IDP, albeit the latest version of the Plan was published in 2009.
 It therefore predates the current, NPPF led, cycle of Local Plans.
 It is still useful in that it refers to overall infrastructure needs and deficiencies and includes some indicative costing information.
-This document has been partly superseded for more immediate infrastructure investment planning by the LEP Strategic Economic Plan (SEP) and Local Transport Body (LTB) and associated Government growth funding initiatives.
+This document has been partly superseded for more immediate infrastructure investment planning by the LEP Strategic Economic Plan (SEP) and Local Transport Body (LTB) and associated Government growth funding initiatives (see Source D to F for further information).